qbicsoftware/research-data-management/docs/index.md

 Behind every great research project should be great research data management!
-Start your voyage towards a __FAIR__ and __Open Data__ future and include the [data manager](https://rdm.qbic.uni-tuebingen.de/login) platform early on in your research!
+Start your voyage towards a __FAIR__ and __Open Data__ future and include the [Data Manager](https://rdm.qbic.uni-tuebingen.de/login) platform early on in your research!

 ## What's new?